OverZealous/lazypipe/README.md

 // initialize a lazypipe
 var jsHintTasks = lazypipe()
-    // adding a pipeline step, notice the stream has not been initialized!
+    // adding a pipeline step, notice the stream function has not been called!
     .pipe(jshint)
     // adding a step with an argument .pipe(jshint.reporter, 'jshint-stylish');